simbo/docker-node/README.md

 These images are derivates of the [official node images](https://hub.docker.com/_/node/) with the following changes:

-  - timezone set to “Europe/Berlin”
+  - timezone set to "Europe/Berlin"
   - simple prompt with current path and docker image name
   - yarn self-update check disabled
-  - debian images have nano installed and set as default editor
+  - nano installed and set as default editor

 Beside the same variations like the original node image, there is also a `*-gyp` version available, which includes all requirements to use [node-gyp](https://github.com/nodejs/node-gyp):